How serious do you need to be about sun safety? We asked a dermatologist all the FAQs

 Sun safety is sexy and here's why

-With the dog days of summer upon us, the risk of sunburn and skin damage is at its highest.
+With summer weather upon us, the risk of sunburn and skin damage is at its highest.
 If you're one of those people who ends up red and peeling right out of the gate, it's probably time you took your summer skin protection more seriously.
 But whether you tend to sunburn or not, there's a lot to know about the sun and your skin.

-According to Statistics Canada, only 30% - 40% of adults use sunscreen or seek shade.
-37% of adults reported at least one sunburn per year.
+According to Statistics Canada, only 30 per cent - 40 per cent of adults use sunscreen or seek shade.
+37 per cent of adults reported at least one sunburn per year.
 While Canadians increased their sun exposure from 1996 to 2006, there was no increase in their use of sun protection.
 In 2017, there were an estimated 7,300 new cases of melanoma in Canada, and melanoma is the 8th-most common form of cancer in Canada.
 It was estimated that melanoma caused 1,240 Canadian deaths in 2017.

 In an effort to arm you with the answers to some important (SP)FAQs, we reached out to Dr. Anatoli Freiman, Chair of the Canadian Dermatology Association Sun Protection Program and Medical Director of the Toronto Dermatology Centre, to fill us in on everything we need to know and think about before stepping into the sunlight.

 Ultraviolet (UV) radiation from sun exposure is the primary environmental cause of premature skin aging and most skin cancers.
 There are three wavelengths of UV radiation, UVA, UVB and UVC, with both UVA and UVB being specifically carcinogenic (having the ability to cause cancer).
 To find the UV levels in your area, the Government Of Canada posts a Daily UV Index Forecast for the entire country.

 What is SPF?